JerrodBolton/Full_RN/401RN/readingnotes08.md

 Are powerful and concise method for creating lists in Python that becomes essential the more I work with lists, and lists of lists.

-- Example 1: Creating a list with list comprehensions

 ```python

 # construct a basic list using range() and list comprehensions